gagechil04/Splunk-Universal-Forwarder-Install-Script-CentOs/README.md

 ```

-<br />pasting the wget link for the installer from splunk
+<br />• Pasting the wget link for the installer from splunk